<?xml version="1.0" encoding="utf-8" ?>

 <contrib contrib-type="author">

-<string-name>Nicholas Sonnentag — Sunnyday Technologies, Appleton, WI,
+<string-name>Nicholas Sonnentag — Sunnyday Technologies, Wisconsin,

 USA</string-name>